 - If you're not sure whether you're having a migraine, try the healthdirect Symptom Checker tool for advice on what to do next.

-- If you're not sure whether you need to see a doctor or go to hospital, you can call healthdirect for advice on 1800 022 222 (24 hours a day).
+- If you're not sure whether you need to see a doctor or go to hospital, you can call healthdirect for advice on 1800 022 222 (known as NURSE-ON-CALL in Victoria) (24 hours a day).

 - To find a doctor or health service near you, use the healthdirect service finder.